nf-core/phaseimpute

 Start with panel preparation --steps panelprep

-This steps pre-processes the reference panel in order to be ready for imputation.
+These steps pre-process the reference panel in order to be ready for imputation.
 There are a few quality control steps that are applied to reference panels.
 These include actions such as removing multiallelic SNPs and indels and removing certain samples from the reference panel (such as related samples).
 In addition, chunks are produced which are then used in the imputation steps.
-It is recommended that this steps is run once and the produced files are saved, to minimize the cost of reading the reference panel each time.
+It is recommended that these steps are run once and the produced files are saved, to minimize the cost of reading the reference panel each time.
 Then, the output files from --steps panelprep

 can be used as input in the subsequent imputation steps, such as --steps impute